rmencattini/websocket-example-spring-boot-vuejs/README.md

 I created this small project to tackle few issues I encouterd on other tutorials.
 The main one was that all project ran FE on the same URL than BE.
 It makes the stuff easier for allowed origins and url management.

-# Requirements
+## Requirements

-To run both projects you will need:
+To run both projects you will either:
 * java 17
 * node 18

+or `docker-compose`

-# Run
+## Run

+There is two way to run it.
+As dev and as docker.

+### Dev run

-You will need to run both project separatly.
+You will need to run all projects separatly.
 Then you can go to http://localhost:7000 and test this small webapp.

 Spring project will run on port `7100`.

 Vuejs project uses port `7000`.

-## Websocket-spring-boot
+#### Websocket-spring-boot

 At the root of the `websocket-example-spring-boot-vuejs`:
 ```bash